barmoshe/Wix-devops-workshop-final-project/readme.md

 ### Future Architecture

 The next step is to add an Nginx Ingress Controller within the cluster to improve traffic routing.
-This approach will allow routing rules based on path:
+Currently, the frontend Nginx image includes a reverse proxy configuration to route `/api` requests to the backend service.
+While functional, this approach is not ideal, as it adds extra complexity within the frontend image itself.

+With an Ingress Controller, routing can be managed directly in the cluster, allowing for more maintainable and centralized traffic control:

-- Requests to the root path (`/`) will go to the frontend service.
+- Requests to the root path (`/`) will be directed to the frontend service.
-- Requests to `/api` will be directed to the backend service.
+- Requests to `/api` will be routed to the backend service.

-This setup removes the need for the Nginx reverse proxy currently in the frontend pods, making the routing simpler and more direct.
-The AWS Network Load Balancer (NLB) will handle external traffic, directing it to the Ingress Controller, which will then route requests to the appropriate service within the cluster.
+This setup will eliminate the need for custom Nginx configurations in the frontend image.
+The AWS Network Load Balancer (NLB) will direct external traffic to the Ingress Controller, which will handle routing to the appropriate services within the cluster.
 ```mermaid
 graph TD
     subgraph Client